deargle/deargle.github.io/_woodworking/climbing-wall.md

 ---

 I followed plans from
-[this excellent blog post](http://mincingthoughts.blogspot.com/2015/07/kids-climbing-play-structure-building.html), although I had to adopt the plans for rough-cut wood dimensions.
+[this excellent blog post](http://mincingthoughts.blogspot.com/2015/07/kids-climbing-play-structure-building.html), although I had to adapt the plans for rough-cut wood dimensions.
 One of my first times using Sketchup, it was fun.

 Cedar fence pickets for the climbing wall boards.
 5/8" weren't thick enough to not bow without an additional backer board running vertically behind all